 I decided to go to the movies alone.
 I forgot to get some money at the ATM machine.

-In her most recent lessons, she has talked about verbs that take the preposition (to) between the conjugated verb and the verb in the infinitive.
+In her most recent lessons, she has talked about verbs that take the preposition a (to) between the conjugated verb and the verb in the infinitive.
 See Corso di italiano con Daniela - Verbo + verbo all'infinito + preposizione “a”

 Se non ho gli occhiali, non riesco a leggere.